50 Cent: 2002–2007: Mainstream breakthrough, Get Rich or Die Tryin, and The Massacre

-In 2002, Eminem heard Jackson's Guess Who's Back? album, received from Jackson's attorney (who was working with Eminem's manager, Paul Rosenberg).
-Impressed, Eminem invited Jackson to fly to Los Angeles and introduced him to Dr. Dre.
-After signing a $1 million record deal, Jackson released No Mercy, No Fear.
-The mixtape featured one new track, "Wanksta", which appeared on Eminem's 8 Mile soundtrack.
+In 2002, Eminem received Guess Who's Back? from Jackson's attorney, who was working with Eminem's manager, Paul Rosenberg.
+Impressed, Eminem invited Jackson to Los Angeles and introduced him to Dr. Dre.
+After signing a $1 million record deal, Jackson released the mixtape No Mercy, No Fear.
+It featured one new track, "Wanksta", which appeared on Eminem's 8 Mile soundtrack.
 Jackson was also signed by Violator Management and Sha Money XL's Money Management Group.

-50 Cent released his debut album, Get Rich or Die Tryin' (described by AllMusic as "probably the most hyped debut album by a rap artist in about a decade"), in February 2003.
+Jackson released his debut album, Get Rich or Die Tryin' (described by AllMusic as "probably the most hyped debut album by a rap artist in about a decade"), in February 2003.
 Rolling Stone noted its "dark synth grooves, buzzy keyboards and a persistently funky bounce", with Jackson complementing the production in "an unflappable, laid-back flow".
 It debuted at number one on the Billboard 200, selling 872,000 copies in its first four days.
 The lead single, "In da Club" (noted by The Source for its "blaring horns, funky organs, guitar riffs and sparse hand claps"), set a Billboard record as the most listened-to song in radio history within a week.